elliotjreed/elliotjreed/blog/2022-04-22 install mariadb on ubuntu and allow remote access.md

 mysql_secure_installation
 ```

+It will ask you for the current root password, this will be empty by default so just hit "enter".

 ```bash
 Enter current password for root (enter for none):
 ```

-It will ask you for the current root password, this will be empty by default so just hit "enter".
+Now enter "y" and then enter a strong password.
+Then enter it again to confirm when it asks.

 ```bash
 OK, successfully used password, moving on...